Trump’s softer stance on reciprocal tariffs lifts markets

 Fears over US President Donald Trump imposing sweeping reciprocal tariffs by April 2 seem to have lessened with his latest remarks that signal a softer stance than before.

 Market watchers believe that this remark may indicate that Trump could also exempt some countries from reciprocal tariffs.
 Indian equity markets rose for a seventh straight session on Tuesday in hopes of diluted tit-for-tat tariffs.
-This even as global ratings agency S&P lowered India’s FY26 GDP growth forecast by 20 bps to 6.5 per cent because of the impact of reciprocal tariffs.
+This even as global ratings agency S&P lowered India’s FY26 GDP growth forecast by 20 bps to 6.5% because of the impact of reciprocal tariffs.

-Trump, meanwhile, played another tariff card, threatening a 25 per cent tariff on any country that buys oil or gas from Venezuela.
+Trump, meanwhile, played another tariff card, threatening a 25% tariff on any country that buys oil or gas from Venezuela.
 According to an executive order signed on Monday, those tariffs will take effect “on or after” April 2.
 India is one of the big importers of Venezuelan crude oil.

 Copyright©2025 Living Media India Limited.
 For reprint rights: Syndications Today